thanhphucse/MCU_LAB2/README.md

 5. Exercise 5

-    Implement a digital clock with hour and minute information displayed by 2 seven segment LEDs.
+    Implement a digital clock with hour and minute information displayed by 2 seven segment LEDs.
 The code skeleton in the main function is presented as follows:
     ```cpp
     int hour = 15 , minute = 8 , second = 50;